Frequently Asked Questions

 Can I choose my counselor?

-What if my problems seem to be spinning out of control?
-Will the Counseling and Testing Center help with serious mental health challenges?
+My problems seem to be spinning out of control.
+Will the Counseling & Testing Center help with serious mental health challenges?

 What about medication?

-First and foremost, it’s your choice.
-We have the ability to prescribe or continue prescriptions from home providers through WKU Health Services or several local psychiatrists at the Medical Center in Bowling Green.
+- First and foremost, it’s your choice.
+We have the ability to make referrals to Graves Gilbert Clinic at WKU or several local psychiatrists.
 We recommend those students who receive medications receive on-going counseling to provide the most effective care possible.

 Complaints of sexual misconduct/assault, domestic violence, dating violence, or stalking harassment

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,